tc39/proposal-iterator.range/compare.md

 | Haskell            | No?                  | No?               |
 | F#                 | No?                  | No?               |

-### Omitted protocol / methods:
+### Omitted protocols / methods:

 Here are the common features in other languages omitted in the previous comparison because

 -   It represents an abstract operation on any sequence-like object but in ECMAScript we don't have a `Symbol.operation` for that.
--   In ECMAScript, compose with existing language features is enough (e.g. Python `min()` with ES `Math.min(...range)`)
+-   In ECMAScript, composing with existing language features is enough (e.g. Python `min()` with ES `Math.min(...range)`)
--   It make no sense for a range object
+-   It makes no sense for a range object
--   It get covered by the Iterator helper proposal
+-   It is covered by the Iterator helper proposal

 #### Python